toji/toji.dev/webgpu-best-practices/indirect-draws.md

 ## TL;DR:

-If you use indirect drawing as part of your WebGPU application, put as many of the indirect draw args as you can into a single GPUBuffer.
+If you use indirect drawing as part of your WebGPU application, put as many of the indirect draw args as you can into a single `GPUBuffer`.
 That's it.
 That's the whole best practice.

-**Temporary additional best practice: If running Chrome, use version 122 or higher.
+_Temporary additional best practice: If running Chrome, use version 122 or higher.
 It includes a [significant optimization to indirect draw calls](https://bugs.chromium.org/p/dawn/issues/detail?id=2329).
-Chrome 122 is scheduled to be released as the stable version in late Feb 2024**
+Chrome 122 is scheduled to be released as the stable version in late Feb 2024_

 ![But Why?](./media/butwhy.gif)